 It turns out Elise did not need to be nervous about how others felt about her change in career path—her family was extremely supportive!
 They continue to ask her about school and textbooks and bought her an autism keychain to further encourage her choice to care for these kids through ABA therapy.

 This week marks a new layer in Elise’s career journey, as she began classes for her graduate program at Ball State.
 As part of her schooling and BACB certification, she needs to obtain 2,000 hours of supervision.

 Working at Hopebridge gives her an advantage when it comes to tackling her supervision hours.
-Elise joined the therapy network’s Behavior Analyst Fellowship (BAF) program, which has already given her more perspective around the supervision requirements and how to accrue hours.
+Elise joined the therapy network’s Fellowship program for behavior analysis, which has already given her more perspective around the supervision requirements and how to accrue hours.

-The BAF program offers Elise and her fellow student team members exclusive ABA experiences and a clear path for career advancement within the company.
-The program provides best-in-class supervision, including restricted and unrestricted opportunities, which are often on the job and come at no cost to the employee.
+The Fellowship Program offers Elise and her peers exclusive ABA experiences and a clear path for career advancement within the company.
+The program provides best-in-class supervision, including restricted and unrestricted opportunities.
 Perks also include free BACB exam study materials, collaboration with peers and mentorship from a range of leaders from multi-dimensional backgrounds, ensuring support every step of the way.